Andrewnetwork/CoronavirusBlog/sense_and_truth.md

 In this essay, I will further examine the relation between sense and truth.

-*Before I go on, I should note that I am not attempting to rigorously prove anything in this essay; I am simply briskly examining some themes of sense and truth which stand out and seem interesting.
-Thus, one should not get too absorbed in the details I provide and pay more attention to the themes I am addressing.*
+*Before I go on, I should note that I do not attempt to rigorously prove anything in this essay.
+It is a brisk examination some themes of sense and truth which seem interesting -- a sketch, if you will.
+Thus, one should not pay too much attention to the details I provide and focus rather on the shape of the themes I address.*

 ## Sense, Space, Object, and Reason
 > All our knowledge begins with the senses, proceeds then to the understanding, and ends with reason.
 There is nothing higher than reason.